SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-21-telerik-cloud-sync-and-everlivethe-great-companions.markdown

 # Getting to know Telerik Everlive

-Everlive has a lot of similarities to Azures Mobile services (WAMS) in fact almost everything seems to be modelled on what is best&nbsp; from WAMS and leaving out those bits that dev’s are taking question to.
+Everlive has a lot of similarities to Azures Mobile services (WAMS) in fact almost everything seems to be modelled on what is best  from WAMS and leaving out those bits that dev’s are taking question to.

 You got everything from managed storage and data plus all the API goodness you would expect.

 ![src=]()

-Everlive is driven by Telerik’s Icenium hybrid app suite but you can use it standalone if you wish, just like WAMS or Parse.&nbsp; Breaking it down here is what you get with Everlive:
+Everlive is driven by Telerik’s Icenium hybrid app suite but you can use it standalone if you wish, just like WAMS or Parse.
+Breaking it down here is what you get with Everlive:

 ### **Data in the Cloud**